MRC-Harwell/cytometer/INSTALL.md

  * Setting `LD_LIBRARY_PATH` in `~/.bashrc` won't work because when `.bashrc` is read (upon opening a shell), you have not activated a conda environment yet
 * `PYTHONPATH` so that python can find the cytometer modules

-If you are working in Spyder,
+If you are working with an IDE, e.g.

+    PYTHONPATH=~/Software/cytometer LD_LIBRARY_PATH=$CONDA_PREFIX/lib:$LD_LIBRARY_PATH pycharm-community &

+or

     PYTHONPATH=~/Software/cytometer LD_LIBRARY_PATH=$CONDA_PREFIX/lib:$LD_LIBRARY_PATH spyder &

-To run the script directly from the shell
+To run a python script directly from the shell

     PYTHONPATH=~/Software/cytometer:$PYTHONPATH LD_LIBRARY_PATH=$CONDA_PREFIX/lib:$LD_LIBRARY_PATH python scripts/basic_cnn.py

-Or simply set and export the environmental variables once
+Alternatively, set and export the environmental variables once

     export PYTHONPATH=~/Software/cytometer:$PYTHONPATH
     export LD_LIBRARY_PATH=$CONDA_PREFIX/lib:$LD_LIBRARY_PATH

-and then call spyder as
+and then call the IDE as

+    pycharm-community &

+or

     spyder &